 - Submit signed Information Security Program Plan Attestation that Recipient has an Information Security Program Plan (ISPP) that meets the minimum requirements as stated in SAM 5300 and any other applicable law.
 CAM will provide ISPP Attestation form. - Submit signed Non-Disclosure Agreements (NDAs) from Recipient and subrecipient employees prior to the sharing of confidential information with the employees.
-CAM will provide NDA form. - Recipient shall ensure that all individuals employed by Recipient or a subrecipient who will have access to confidential information take an annual security awareness training and submit the Employee Security Awareness Training Certificates. - Submit verification that confidential information and personal information is destroyed at agreement end (or when work is completed).
+CAM will provide NDA form. - Recipient shall ensure that all individuals employed by Recipient or a subrecipient who will have access to confidential information take an annual

+- security awareness training and submit the Employee Security Awareness Training Certificates. - Submit verification that confidential information and personal information is destroyed at agreement end (or when work is completed). - Please see Exhibit D, Special Terms and Conditions, for additional requirements related to confidential and personal information.